connxio/docs/Core Concepts.md

 In scenario 1 we integrate two systems without orchestration and use point to point transfer only.
 In scenario 2 however we short circuit the process while waiting for manual input and do two passes through CX to ensure the integration is completed and written to the SFTP catalog.

 CX  supports both of these scenarios even though one requires orchestration and the other does not.
-This differs from other offerings in that its more loosely coupled.
+This differs from other offerings within the iPAAs space in that it's more loosely coupled.
 Please contact us for more information if you are implementing a challenging orchestration scenario, there are very few orchestration processes that can't be solved with CX.